Propane vs. Natural Gas vs. Heating Oil: Northumberland Home Heating Fuel Comparison

 Short Term Trends

-Northumberland’s overall number two heating oil consumption fluctuates each year as winter conditions change.
-As the temperature outside drops, homes’ boilers need to burn more and more fuel oil to keep the house warm inside.
+Northumberland’s overall number two heating oil use changes from year to year depending on winter temperatures.
+As the temperature outside dips, homes’ heating systems need to burn increasing amounts of oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Northumberland was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Northumberland County Average Winter Temperature